Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: pQCD conformal OPE and fixed-- structural matching

 The matching can therefore be stated without ambiguity.
 In the collinear window and at the matching point $Q=\mu=\mu_0=\mu_\ast$,

-In this sense the open-string contribution is the holographic realization of the $(+)$ channel, while the closed-string contribution is the holographic realization of the $(-)$ channel.
+In this sense the open-string contribution provides the fixed--$j$ holographic realization of the $(+)$ channel, while the closed-string contribution provides the corresponding realization of the $(-)$ channel in the projected singlet vector amplitude.
 These equations are the core result.
-They do not assert an all-scale equality between the full holographic and perturbative theories.
-They assert that at fixed $j$, in the window \eqref{eq:intro-matching-window} and at the single scale \eqref{eq:intro-matching-point}, the universal kernel and its associated conformal moment can be identified channel by channel.
+They state that at fixed $j$, in the window \eqref{eq:intro-matching-window} and at the single scale \eqref{eq:intro-matching-point}, the two descriptions have the same kernel-and-moment structure under the stated dictionary.

 The $j=2$ anchor makes this statement sharper.
-Equation~\eqref{eq:main-pqcd-j2-anchor} shows that the perturbative $(-)$ eigenvalue is the protected one, while Eqs.~\eqref{eq:main-closed-j2-anchor} and \eqref{eq:main-open-j2-anchor} show that the protected holographic branch is the closed channel.
+Equation~\eqref{eq:main-pqcd-j2-anchor} shows that the perturbative $(-)$ eigenvalue is the protected one, while Eqs.~\eqref{eq:main-closed-j2-anchor} and \eqref{eq:main-open-j2-anchor} show that the protected holographic branch is the closed channel and that the open branch has no symmetry-enforced zero at the same point.
 The analytic behavior in Eq.~\eqref{eq:main-branch-point-structure} then extends this protected/unprotected distinction away from $j=2$.
-The channel assignment is therefore fixed before any resummation or phenomenological fit is considered.
+The channel assignment is therefore anchored before any resummation or phenomenological fit is considered.

 The detailed pQCD derivation matters for three reasons.
 First, the constants $c_j^\pm$ are not trivial in the normalization convention in which the diagonalization matrix has unit diagonal entries.
 They are fixed by matching to the forward DIS Wilson coefficients, not by guesswork; Appendix~\ref{app:pqcd} makes this explicit in Eqs.~\eqref{eq:app-pqcd-cpm-general}--\eqref{eq:app-pqcd-cpm-LO-explicit}.
 Second, the normalization freedom of the $\pm$ eigenvectors mirrors the source-normalization freedom on the holographic side.
-Third, once those conventions are fixed, the exact correspondence between Eqs.~\eqref{eq:main-holo-fixedj} and \eqref{eq:main-pqcd-fixedj} is a statement about the physical fixed--$j$ amplitude itself rather than a statement with free normalization on the perturbative side.
+Third, once those conventions are fixed, the correspondence between Eqs.~\eqref{eq:main-holo-fixedj} and \eqref{eq:main-pqcd-fixedj} is a statement about the physical fixed--$j$ amplitude itself rather than a statement with free normalization on the perturbative side.

 It is equally important to state what the conformal fixed-point formulas do and do not assume.
 They provide the cleanest analytic representation of the hard kernel, but the matching itself is local in scale.
 At any chosen scale $\mu_\ast$, one may evaluate both descriptions at